FrontMatter/web-documentation-nextjs/content/docs/index.md

 ## Overview

-Front Matter is an integral Visual Studio Code extension that simplifies operating and managing your markdown articles.
-We created the extension to support several static-site generators and frameworks parallel to Hugo, Jekyll, Hexo, NextJs, Gatsby, and more which provides you the power and control of a full-blown Content Management System (CMS)
+The Front Matter extension for Visual Studio Code is an ideal choice for developers who want to simplify the process of operating and managing their markdown articles.
+It provides users with the power and control of a full-blown CMS, allowing them to keep a list of used tags, categories, create content, preview posts before publishing, and more.
+The extension supports several static-site generators and frameworks, including Hugo, Jekyll, Hexo, NextJs, Gatsby, and more.

-The extension brings CMS capabilities straight to Visual Studio Code.
-For example, you can keep a list of the used tags, categories, create content, and so much more.

 ![Welcome screen to configure your website][01]

-Our main extension features are:
+We present our extension which provides the following features to a technical audience:

-- Page dashboard in which you can get an overview of all of your markdown pages.
-You can use it to search, filter, type your contents.
+- a page dashboard providing an overview of markdown pages with the ability to search, filter and type content;
-- Site preview within Visual Studio Code
+- a site preview within Visual Studio Code;
-- SEO checks for title, description, and keywords
+- SEO checks for title, description and keywords;
-- Support for custom actions/scripts
+- support for custom actions/scripts;
-- and many more
+- and many more features.

 ![Site preview][02]

 ## Why Front Matter?

-Initially, the Front Matter extension was created when [Elio Struyf][03] migrated from WordPress to Hugo (Static web site Generator).
-To make content management more straightforward, he began to develop the Front Matter extension and developed more options regularly, until eventually, it became a headless CMS that runs on Visual Studio Code.
+Initially, [Elio Struyf][03] developed the Front Matter extension when migrating from WordPress to Hugo (Static web site Generator), in order to facilitate content management.
+Over time, he expanded the extension's capabilities, until it eventually evolved into a headless CMS that runs in Visual Studio Code.

 ## Advantages